 I often download an iTunes playlist just to see the time increments for each song, but iTunes only gives you the number of seconds for each song duration.
 In a previous post I spent a great deal of time showing how to use a combination of various formulas to convert these seconds, when it’s really very simple.

-You see, Excel can convert seconds easily with the TIME Function.
+You see, the Excel formula to convert seconds to minutes can be used easily with the TIME Function.
 All you have to do is format a worksheet cell with the proper time format.

 The formula for Min:Sec in cell F2 is shown in this Function Arguments dialog box.